 Electrical Installation Condition Reports

-Health and safety – protecting your staff from serious injury or death
+Protecting your staff from serious injury or death

 The safety of your employees should be paramount to any business owner.
 Regular electrical testing will provide peace of mind that measures have been taken to ensure your workplace is safe – and it’s difficult to put a price on that.
 Injuries and deaths in the workplace are unfortunately all too common, but you can reduce the risk of electrical shocks, fires and accidents by ensuring your electrics are periodically inspected.
 This is not to mention the cost of a fire or serious accident which could have been avoided.